 Sugar Reduction….Is sugar playing too big a part in your diet?

 Sugar Reduction is not easy………. and I know this better than anyone.
-In 2011 I stopped eating sugar, and am sugar free since.
+In 2011 I stopped eating sugar, and am free from refined sugar since.
 Now, when I say sugar, I mean all added sugar, refined sugar and by doing so I got a new lease of life.
 I still eat fruit and small occasional amounts raw local honey.
 I am certainly not suggesting that sugar should be totally off the menu, I am merely demonstrating that I know something about sugar, where it is hiding and how to reduce it….

 We all know that excess sugar is not healthy for us, as it excess sugar that makes us fat and can cause excess inflammation in the body!
 In fact the World Health Organisation recommend no more than 6 teaspoons of sugar per day for optimal health.
 A teaspoon of sugar is roughly 4g, so when you read food labels, check the sugar content in multiples of 4g to figure out how much sugar is really in a product.
 A diet yogurt can have as much as 16g of sugar….that is 4 teaspoons………